AaronJaramillo/zper0.1/README.md

 # zper
-zper is a work in progress
+Zper is a paywall merchant app, built on django, designed for use with zcash private transactions